huaweicloud/huaweicloud-iot-device-sdk-c/README.md

   - 4. Test the demo.
     Replace the following information in **src/device_demo/device_demo.c**.

-  char *serverIp_ = "xx.xx.xx.xx"; // IP address of the edge node.
+  char *g_serverIp = "xx.xx.xx.xx"; // IP address of the edge node.

-  int port_ = 7883; // MQTTS port number.
+  int g_port= 7883; // MQTTS port number.
 Currently, the IoT Edge uses this port number by default.

-  char *username_ = "tunnelDeviceA"; // The value is set in step 1.
+  char *g_username = "tunnelDeviceA"; // The value is set in step 1.

-  char *password_ = "xxxx"; // The value is set in step 1.
+  char *g_password = "xxxx"; // The value is set in step 1.

   Assume that the IDs of source device A and target device B are **tunnelDeviceA** and **tunnelDeviceB** respectively.
 Device A sends a **hello world** message to device B.
   The following code is invoked on device A (the demo can be invoked in the **main** function):